 It’s easy to feel like you’re the only one going through this, but I promise you, you’re not.
 These physical changes are a direct result of hormonal fluctuations, not a reflection of you or your relationship.
 Understanding what’s happening to your body is the first step toward finding solutions that work.
 The great news is that you don’t have to just accept these changes as your new normal.
 There are so many effective ways to manage these symptoms, restore comfort, and reclaim your sense of well-being.
 Exploring your options for sexual and urinary tract health can make all the difference.

-Vaginal Dryness and Painful Intercourse
+Addressing Vaginal Dryness and Painful Sex

 If sex has started to feel uncomfortable or even painful, you can likely thank declining estrogen.
 Lower estrogen levels reduce natural lubrication and cause the vaginal tissues to become thinner and less flexible, a condition known as vaginal atrophy.
 This can lead to a persistent feeling of dryness, itching, or burning.
 For many women, this results in painful intercourse (dyspareunia), which can create a cycle of anxiety and avoidance around intimacy.
 It’s a frustrating experience that can strain relationships and take a toll on your self-esteem.
 Thankfully, effective vaginal dryness treatments are available to restore moisture and make sex enjoyable again.